-As we now conduct civil ceremonies it is wise to check a tour is operating on the day you wish to come – please check our Availability Calendar to see when civil ceremonies are taking place.
+As we now conduct civil ceremonies it is wise to check a tour is operating on the day you wish to come – please contact us for further information.

 The Moot Hall became the seat of local government in the 16th Century.
 The building changed over the years and now has, on the ground floor, a committee room and the Mayors parlour.
 This large room served from 1576 as the town gaol, then from 1834 it was the Borough Police Station until 1912.
 It has an adjoining semi-subterranean cellar which is alleged to have been used as a cell.
 At the rear there is a 19th century exercise yard.